jfpatrick/accsoft-gui-rad-comrad/docs/basic/rbac.rst

 - By location
 - With username and password

 .. note:: Kerberos authentication is not supported yet.
-Out current plan is to implement it when PyRBAC library
+Our current plan is to implement it when PyRBAC library
           gets released.

 Authentication during startup